umrover/mrover-workspace/onboard/odrive_bridge/README.md

  Repeat these three commands for axis1 as well.
 Then type \
 `$ odrvX.reboot()`

-Go to the ~/mrover-workspace folder and re-enable the odrive_bridge program. \
+Go to the ~/mrover-workspace folder on the base station and re-enable the odrive_bridge program. \
 `$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" systemctl start service.mrover-onboard-odrive_bridge@{FRONT|BACK}_MOTOR `
 </font>